-Bacopa and curcumin contribute to improving cognitive abilities:
+Bacopa and curcumin contribute to improve cognitive abilities:

 Bacosides, the active ingredients of Bacopa, act positively on neurotransmitters.
-In particular, they are increasing:
+In particular, they increase:

 – the serotonin level that is involved in memory processes.